KyronTeves/eeg-training/README.md

 # EEG Direction Classification & Real-Time Prediction

+## ⚠️ CURRENT STATUS - WORK IN PROGRESS ⚠️

+**This system is currently under development and has known limitations in real-time performance:**

+### What Works:
+- ✅ Data collection and preprocessing pipeline
+- ✅ Model training achieves ~86% accuracy on test data
+- ✅ All three models (EEGNet, Random Forest, XGBoost) train successfully
+- ✅ System can detect when brain activity changes occur

+### Current Limitations:
+- ⚠️ **Individual EEGNet performance declining**: ~65-68% accuracy (down from ~80%)
+- ⚠️ **False directional predictions on neutral states**: System frequently predicts movements when user is neutral
+- ⚠️ **Ensemble method inconsistencies**: Hard voting (85%) vs Rule-based (75%) performance gap
+- ⚠️ **Forward direction classification weakness**: Particularly challenging for ensemble methods
+- ⚠️ **Model disagreement patterns**: EEGNet detects directions while RF/XGBoost predict neutral

+### Development Status:
+Recent testing reveals a complex performance pattern where individual models show different strengths:
+- **EEGNet**: Good at detecting actual directional movements but prone to false positives on neutral states
+- **Random Forest/XGBoost**: Stable ~86% accuracy but conservative (often predict neutral)
+- **Hard Voting Ensemble**: Most reliable at 85% accuracy by balancing model disagreements
+- **Rule-based Ensemble**: Struggles when EEGNet is overconfident in wrong directions

+The core issue appears to be **feature overlap** between neutral states and directional intentions, leading to model confusion rather than complete failure to detect brain activity changes.

+**Use this system for research and development purposes only.
+It is not suitable for reliable brain-computer interface applications in its current state.**

+---

 A complete pipeline for collecting, processing, training, evaluating, and performing real-time prediction of EEG-based direction commands using deep learning (EEGNet) and ensemble methods.